 Though PCR, recyclable, and compostable packaging are all sustainable packaging options, they each differ in the way that they are processed and what they can offer consumers.

 PCR packaging is manufactured with film that is made from recycled materials.
-In general, PCR packaging cannot be recycled again since it’s already made from recycled materials.
+In general, PCR packaging, such as post consumer recycled plastic, cannot be recycled again since it’s already made from recycled materials.
 This allows brands to fulfill their sustainability goals, without relying on the consumer to recycle or compost the package after use.

 A package is deemed recyclable when the materials can be processed and used again.
 Once the package enters the recycling stream, it is broken down into raw materials and sold to manufacturers.
 One potential downside of recyclable packaging is that the benefits are dependent on the consumer actually recycling the package, and knowing where to recycle the package.